inclusive-design/adaptive-palette/apps/palette-generator/README.md

 row of the palette cells.
 Spaces are used for separate cells so the text used to specify a cell cannot contain any spaces.

-There are three types of input allowed here:
+There are four types of input allowed:

-- a single word, such as "heart", "dog", or "singer",
+- a string that is a single word such as "heart" or "dog", or a string that matches part or all of a gloss entry, e.g., "indicator_".
+As shown in this last example, the string can include an underscore character (\_),
 - a single number that is the BCI AV ID of a specific Bliss symbol,
 - the text "BLANK" will result in an empty blank cell,
 - an SVG string as required by the [bliss-svg-builder](https://github.com/hlridge/bliss-svg-builder)